muchimi/JoystickGremlinEx/README.md

 13.40.14ex

+- Revamped keyboard input device and UI with virtual keyboard and mouse input support with multiple latched keys (profiles using the old style should convert automatically to the new style)
 - New MIDI input device - GremlinEx can listen to MIDI events.
 See MIDI section below.
 - New file menu for opening Explorer to the current profile folder
 - New file menu for opening the profile XML in a text editor (it will save the profile first)